-"2(d) "allottee" in relation to a real estate project means the person to whom a plot, apartment or building, as the case may be, has been allotted, sold (whether as freehold or leasehold) or otherwise transferred by the promoter, and includes the person who subsequently acquires the said allotment through sale, transfer or otherwise but does not
+"2(d) "allottee" in relation to a real estate project means the person to whom a plot, apartment or building, as the case may be, has been allotted, sold (whether as freehold or leasehold) or otherwise transferred by the promoter, and includes the person who subsequently acquires the said allotment through sale, transfer or otherwise but does not include a person to whom such plot, apartment or building, as the case may be, is given on rent;"

-- In view of above-mentioned definition of "allottee" as well as all the terms and conditions of the apartment buyer's agreement executed between promoter and complainants, it is crystal clear that the complainants are allottee(s) as the subject unit was allotted to them by the promoter.
+In view of above-mentioned definition of "allottee" as well as 20. all the terms and conditions of the apartment buyer's agreement executed between promoter and complainants, it is crystal clear that the complainants are allottee(s) as the subject unit was allotted to them by the promoter.
 The concept of investor is not defined or referred in the Act.
 As per the definition given under section 2 of the Act, there will be "promoter" and "allottee" and there cannot be a party having a status of "investor".
-The Maharashtra Real Estate Appellate Tribunal in its order dated 29.01.2019 in appeal no. 000600000010557 titled as M/s Srushti Sangam Developers Pvt.
+The Maharashtra Real Estate Appellate Tribunal in its order dated 29.01.2019 in appeal no. 0006000000010557 titled as M/s Srushti Sangam Developers Pvt.
 Ltd. Vs. Sarvapriya Leasing (P) Lts.
 And anr. has also held that the concept of investor is not defined or referred in the Act.
-Thus, the contention of promoter that the allottee being an investor is not entitled to protection of this Act also stands rejected. - F.III Objection regarding jurisdiction of authority w.r.t. buyer's agreement executed prior to coming into force of the Act - 20.
-Another contention of the respondent is that authority is deprived of the jurisdiction to go into the interpretation of, or rights of the parties inter-se in accordance with the apartment buyer's agreement executed between the parties and no agreement for sale as referred to under the provisions of the Act or the said rules has been executed inter se parties.
+Thus, the contention of promoter that the allottees being investors are not entitled to protection of this Act also stands rejected.

+F.III Objection regarding jurisdiction of authority w.r.t. buyer's agreement executed prior to coming into force of the Act

+21. Another contention of the respondent is that authority is deprived of the jurisdiction to go into the interpretation of, or rights of the parties inter-se in accordance with the apartment buyer's agreement executed between the parties and no agreement for sale as referred to under the provisions of the

+Act or the said rules has been executed inter se parties.
 The authority is of the view that the Act nowhere provides, nor can be so construed, that all previous agreements will be rewritten after coming into force of the Act.
 Therefore, the provisions of the Act, rules and agreement have to be read and interpreted harmoniously.
 However, if the Act has provided for dealing with certain specific provisions/situation in a specific/particular manner, then that situation will be dealt with in accordance with the Act and the rules after the date of coming into force of the Act and the rules.
 Numerous provisions of the Act save the provisions of the agreements made between the buyers and sellers.
 The said contention has been upheld in the landmark judgment of Neelkamal Realtors Suburban Pvt.
 Ltd. Vs. UOI and others.
 (W.P 2737 of 2017) which provides as under: